Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Defending Against Backdoor Attacks in FL

 \subsection{Take-Aways}

 \reduce Overall, we find that LDP and CDP can indeed mitigate backdoor attacks and do so with different robustness vs. utility trade-offs.
-Setting 1, which reproduces Sun et al.~\cite{sun2019can}'s setup and also experiments on CIFAR10, demonstrates that backdoor attacks can be quite effective even with one attacker in every round.
+Setting 1, which reproduces Sun et al.~\cite{sun2019can}'s setup and also experiments on CIFAR10, demonstrates that backdoor attacks are effective even with one attacker per round.
 Weak DP and norm bounding from~\cite{sun2019can} mitigate the attack without really affecting the utility.
 However, in Setting 2, with more attackers, these defenses also significantly decrease utility.

 In both settings, LDP and CDP are more effective than norm bounding and weak DP in reducing backdoor accuracy, although with varying utility levels. \edit{However, in the Reddit-comments dataset, that the number of participants is high, the utility loss is very small compared to the two other datasets. } Overall, CDP works better as it better mitigates the attack and yields better utility.
 However, as we will discuss later in Section~\ref{discussion}, CDP requires trust in the central server.